In the following tutorial, you'll learn how to make a Squid Game card like the one from the famous television series.

 Feel free to adjust the final design and make it your own.
 You can try other kraft textures or maybe try different smudge effects.
 You will find some great sources of inspiration at Envato Elements, with interesting solutions to create letterpress ink effects or ink stamp effects in Photoshop.

-Popular Assets From Envato Elements
+Squid Game Font Inspiration From Envato Elements

 Save the time that you would spend learning how to create letterpress text effects in Photoshop and use this amazing pack to create letterpress vintage text effects in a matter of seconds.